Andrew-Jones657/andrew-jones657.github.io/tutorials/LeafletSimple.md

 </code></pre></div></div>
 <figcaption> Figure 14.
 Creating a Control Structure for the Legend </figcaption> <br>

 <p> Another useful feature is a link to the web map's ACS dataset.
 This can be created using the same DOM Util method as the other elements. </p> <br>

-<p> Like the other dynamic html elements, some css is needed to describe it.
-This is basically the same as the title and popup css. </p> <br>
+<p> As with the other dynamic HTML elements, some CSS will be needed to style the link.
+This CSS is essentially the same as the styling used for the title and pop-up elements, ensuring consistency across all dynamic features on the map. </p> <br>

 <div class="language-plaintext highlighter-rouge"><div class="highlight"><pre class="highlight"><code>